evcc-io/evcc/docs/design/loadmanagement.md

   circuit: Garage
 ```

-## Example 2: secure main circuit, all load points shall not exceed 16A
+## Example 2: secure main circuit at 35A, all load points shall not exceed 11kW

 - main circuit is covered.
 - max current is determined by load point consumption